-Industry 4.0 and the digital twin has been added to your bookmarks.
+Industry 4.0 and the digital twin has been saved

 As manufacturing processes become increasingly digital, the digital twin is now within reach.
 By providing companies with a complete digital footprint of products, the digital twin enables companies to detect physical issues sooner, predict outcomes more accurately, and build better products.